About Databases¶

 Caution

 Using custom values in a pick-list is uncommon.
 It is generally best to use automatically generated values.
-Any item in the data that is not in the custom pick-list will not be available for selection.

 To define custom values for a pick-list

-In the second step (after the SQL vs. passthrough step), select the checkbox in the Pick-list column in the row for which a picklist is to be created.
+Select the checkbox in the Pick-list column in the row for which a picklist is to be created.

 Click the Setup link next to the checkbox.
 This opens the Configure Pick-List dialog box.